hakngrow/react_nba_players/README.md

   };
 ```

-When a user clicks on the 'Add new player' button: We will:
+When a user clicks on the 'Add new player' button, we will:
 1. Prevent the default form submission
 2. Check for empty values
 3. Add the new player to the player listing in `App.js` via the callback function passed in `props`